 The building specifications called for a “depot fashion” building with dimensions of 24 feet by 34 feet, boarded up and down and batted, and painted with 3 coats of paint for a cost of under $1,500.
-A one-acre parcel at the corner of Gregory and Scully Roads on which to build this structure, and it was purchased for $80 from George Phelps on May 11, 1871.
+Issac Terry selected a one-acre parcel at the corner of Gregory and Scully Roads on which to build this structure, and it was purchased for $80 from George Phelps on May 11, 1871.
 The construction team for the project was Issac Terry, architect and carpenter; A. J. Sawyer, carpenter; Charles Bleicher, mason; and C. M. Starks, painter.
 The final cost for land, building, fence, and hitching posts was $1,758.17.
 To help off-set the cost, the original hall at the corner of North Territorial and Scully Roads was sold for $21.25 to Albert Houghton.

 Originally there was a 6 foot by 12 foot by 2 foot high platform with a railing around it at the end opposite the door.
 This platform was removed in the 1940s.
 The building remained unchanged until 1948, when a contract was let for construction of a 10 foot by 24 foot cement block addition on the south end of the hall.
 The addition, which cost $1,000, was used for storing firewood and to provide enclosed “comfort stations.”
 (This addition was removed in 1996 in preparation for the building to be moved to Historic Webster Village.)
 In 1948, cupboards were added along the entrance door wall for storage of township records; these were removed in 1981.
 The building was lighted with kerosene lamps until sometime in the 1920s and heated with the wood-burning stove until about 1970.
 In 1983, the Old Town Hall and site were among the 3 oldest town halls in the state, and it was listed as a Michigan Historical Site.